-Information – facts which are given or that you learn, e.g., a college prospectus gives you information about what courses the college offers.
+Information: facts which are given or that you learn.
+For example, a college prospectus that gives you information about the courses that a college offers.

-Guidance – a confidential discussion and exploration of your ideas, skills, abilities, interests, motivations, etc with a qualified practitioner (level 4 or 6 in IAG) who supports you to weigh up your options, do the reality checking, and take ownership of the decisions that you make.
+Guidance: a confidential discussion and exploration of your ideas, skills, abilities, interests and motivations with a qualified practitioner (level 4 or 6 in IAG) who supports you to weigh up your options, do the reality checking, and take ownership of the decisions that you make.
 Guidance is not about telling the person what they should do or even protecting them from poor decisions but working through their ideas.
 Hence it takes time.